Iran’s president calls on Biden to return to nuclear deal

 “Now, an opportunity has come up for the next U.S. administration to compensate for past mistakes and return to the path of complying with international agreements through respect of international norms,” the state-run IRNA news agency quoted him as saying.

-Under President Donald Trump, tensions between the U.S. and Iran have escalated, reaching fever-pitch earlier this year.
+Under President Donald Trump, tensions between the U.S. and Iran have escalated, reaching a fever pitch earlier this year.
 One of Trump’s signature foreign policy moves was unilaterally withdrawing the U.S. from Iran’s nuclear deal in 2018, which had seen Tehran limit its enrichment of uranium in exchange for the lifting of economic sanctions.

 The U.S. has since reimposed punishing sanctions on Iran that have crippled its economy, which was further battered by the coronavirus outbreak.
 In an effort to pressure Europe to find a way around the sanctions, Iran has slowly abandoned the limits of the nuclear deal.